BioinformaticsOnLine/Sybr/README.md

 The link for sample data given above.
 To use this sample data, downloa this data and move inside the Sybr folder.
 Sybr's workflow is controlled via a `run_sybr_config.yaml` file, allowing you to selectively run different analysis stages.
 User can check the Documentation for detailed understanding about config settings.

 ##### 1. Config Setting for Sybr
+- In run_stages section, user can choose the pipeline modules to run. in frount of each module mane, type **true** for activate the module and **false** for deactivate the module
 ```bash
 cat run_sybr_config.yaml
 # Define which pipeline stages to run